People without a Pizza-Porta ask me a lot of questions. Here are a few.

 A - Raw dough will stick to a pizza stone that is less than 450F.
 A hot stone is needed to absorb a bit of the moisture and steam/bake the bottom of the crust.
 Do not put cornmeal on the stone, just preheat the stone a little bit longer.

 Q- Why is my raw dough sticking to the peel?

 A - Raw dough has a lot of moisture in it.
 When this moist dough is allowed to sit on an aluminum peel (or even a wood peel), the dough clings to the material.
 A couple solutions: 1) Make sure your dough is dry to the touch while stretching it.
 2) Use a clean, dry wooden peel.
 3) Do not press down on the dough while you are assembling a pizza.
 4) Spread a bit of cornmeal or semolina on the wooden peel to act as ball bearings.

 Q- Why doesn’t my crust brown in the Big Green Egg or KJ?

 A - Crust must be cooked at a high, steady temperature to brown around the edge.
-The dough ingredients will cause some of the browning.
+The dough ingredients help add to the browning.
 Sugar, oil, and diastatic malt all aid in the browning process.
 Flour selection will also impact the browning.
 Italian style 00 flour was created to stand up to high wood-fired temperatures, so it may not be the best choice at less than 650F.
 Radiant heat level from the dome must be balanced with the heat of the stone to get browning on top to match the bottom.

 Q - Why are my toppings undercooked? -or- Why does my pizza burn on the bottom?